-The individual is a person who: Received, or in the past six months has received, or it is a person who: Received, or it is a person who: Received, or it is a person who: Received, or it is past six months has received, assistance through SNAP, TANF, SSI under Title XVI of the Social Security Act, or another federal, state or local incombase of public assistance program includes: Refugee Cash Assistance (RCA) General Assistance (GA) (statelocal government).
-In the United States, General Assistance encompasses a varying set of assistance programs that share two defining characteristics: 1) They are funded and administered by the state, county and/or locality in which the particular program operates, and 2) They provide benefits to low-income persons who are not eligible for federal assistance is usually cash benefits and also includes state-funded medical assistance is usually cash benefits and also includes attal-funded medical assistance.
-Is a member of a family that received a total family income, for the six-month period prior to program participation (exclusive of unempleyment compensation, child support payments, payments described in the above builet and old-age and survivors insurance benefits received under section 202 of the Social Security Act (42 USC 402)) that, in relation to family size does not exceed the higher of: The poverty line, for an equivalent period, or The poverty line, for an equivalent period, or or Is a horneless individual, as defined in section 41403(s) of the Vollence Against Women Act defined under section 725(2) of the McKinney-Vento Homeses Assistance act; or Receives or is eligible to receive a free or reduced-prose unthal adiability whose own income meets the income criteria established in WIOA 3(36)(A)(b) but is a member of a family whose income does not meet this requirement.
-Or Eligibility Eligibility Definition Source Documentation - Eligibility The individual is a person who: Receives, or in the past six months has received, or is a member of a family that received, or is a member of a family that received, assistance through SNAP, TANF, SSI under Title XVI of the Social Security Act, or another federal, state or local incomebased public assistance program.
+Eligibility Eligibility Definition Source Documentation - Eligibility The individual is a person who: Receives, or in the past six months has received, or is a member of a family that received, assistance through SNAP, TANF, SSI under Title XVI of the Social Security Act, or another federal, state or local incomebased public assistance program.
 Other income-based public assistance program.
+Other income-based public assistance program.
 Other income-based public assistance program includes: Refugee Cash Assistance (RCA) General Assistance (GA) (state/local government).
 In the United States, General Assistance encompasses a varying set of assistance programs that share two defining characteristics: 1) They are funded and administered by the state, county and/or locality in which the particular program operates; and 2) They provide benefits to low-income persons who are not eligible for federal assistance.
 Across states, assistance is usually cash benefits and also includes state-funded medical assistance.
-Is a member of a family that received a total family income, for the six-month period prior to program participation (exclusive of unemployment compensation, child support payments, payments described in the above bullet and old-age and survivors insurance benefits received under section 202 of the Social Security Act (42 USC 402)) that, in relation to family size does not exceed the higher of: The poverty line, for an equivalent period; or The poverty line, for an equivalent period; or The poverty line, for an equivalent period; or Is a homeless individual, as defined in section 41403(6) of the Violence Against Women Act of 1994, or a homeless child or youth as defined under section 725(2) of the McKinney-Vento Homeless Assistance Act; or Receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National School Lunch Act; OR Is a person with a disability whose own income meets the income criteria established in WIOA 3(36)(A)(ii) but is a member of a family whose income does not meet this requirement.
-OR See Attachment D in this document for a listing of Includable and Excludable Income for all low- income youth.
-For individual with a disability: Detailed case notes Self-attestation A hard copy or scanned-in copy of the documentation is required.
-IEPs from past schools will work for disability purposes, there is no time limit restrictions on the IEP.
-For homeless individual: Self-attestation Documentation permissible by the Department of Housing and Urban
+Is a member of a family that received a total family income, for the six-month period prior to program participation (exclusive of unemployment compensation, child support payments, payments described in the above bullet and old-age and survivors insurance benefits received under section 202 of the Social Security Act (42 USC 402)) that, in relation to family size does not exceed the higher of: The poverty line, for an equivalent period; or To percent of the lower living standard income level, for an equivalent period; or To percent of the Richard B. Russell National School Lunch Act; OR Is a homeless individual, as defined in section 41403(6) of the Violence Against Women Act of 1994, or a homeless child or youth as defined under section 725(2) of the McKinney-Vento Homeless Assistance Act; or Receives or is eligible to receive a free or reduced-price lunch under the Richard B. Russell National School Lunch Act; OR Is a person with a disability whose own income meets the income criteria established in WIOA 3(36)(A)(ii) but is a member of a family whose income does not meet thi See the Includable and Excludable Forms of Family Income -WIOA Youth section in this document for a listing of Includable and Excludable Income for all lowincome youth.
+Income may be documented with: Award Letter from Veteran's Administration Bank Statements Pay Stubs Compensation Award Letter Court Award Letter Pension Statement/Contact Family or Business Financial Records Housing Authority Verification Quarterly Estimated Tax for Self-Employed Persons Social Security Benefits UI Claim Documents Copy of Authorization to Receive Cash Public Assistance Copy of Public Assistance Check Public Assistance Eligibility Verification Crossmatch with Refugee Assistance Records Crossmatch with Public Assistance Records Crossmatch with UI Wage Records School 504 Records Provided by Student Assessment Test Results School Individualized Education Program (IEP) record Self-Attestation For Youth Living in a High Poverty Area: Case notes documenting High Poverty Area status.